This post was first published Oct 17 2019. Top image: OnePeople.sg / Facebook

 At the risk of sounding like an apologist for inaction—more on that later—we can, I think, acknowledge that few people feel confident enough to talk about race, online or offline.
 Much as articulating one’s thoughts is a skill like any other (i.e. one which develops with practice), it’s easy to be confident when you believe in what you’re saying 100 percent; it’s less easy when you don’t know if you’re right.

 This might seem like an odd point to focus on, but speaking up—whether to ask questions, challenge a view, or make a point—makes all the difference between being passively not-racist and actively anti-racist.

-For this reason, if we ever want to move forward, we cannot afford to keep discussions around race (or class, or sexual orientation, or any kind of social issue) an arena where 5% of people slug it out, and the remaining 95% watch in intimidated silence.
+For this reason, if we ever want to move forward, we cannot afford to keep discussions around race (or class, or sexual orientation, or any kind of social issue) an arena where 5 percent of people slug it out, and the remaining 95 percent watch in intimidated silence.

 Right now, we (by which I mean any kind of majority group; yes, I do mean Chinese people) do far too much of the latter.

 For starters, there are many routes to learning about racism and social justice—and none of them require a ‘liberal Western elite education’.

 “There are a ton of free resources out there and that’s what I learnt from before I left Singapore,” Ruby Thiagarajan, an activist and the editor of Mynah magazine, tells me over text.

 She attended The School of the Arts (SOTA) before going to university abroad, but her ‘awakening’ began before she left Singapore or encountered such topics in school.

 “My parents aren’t activists, and they have no liberal arts or humanities background, so I don’t think I got exposure to it at home,” she tells me.